Introduction

 These risks are further explained in common mistakes in document checks.

-Why visual and digital authentication should be combined
+Why visual and electronic authentication should be combined

-Relying solely on visual or digital authentication increases the risk of error.
+Relying solely on visual or electronic authentication increases the risk of error.
 Each method compensates for the weaknesses of the other.

 A combined approach allows inspectors to: